Investment In Retail Trade Enterprises & Management Business License in Dubai

 Permitted activities under this classification include the management of retail business portfolios, oversight of capital deployment into retail trade ventures, and the coordination of investment strategies across one or more retail enterprises.
 This aligns with the ISIC classification framework for financial intermediation and investment holding activities, making it particularly well-suited to holding structures and investment vehicles rather than day-to-day retail operations.

-Who This Licence Is Suited For
+Who This License Is Suited For

-This licence is particularly well-matched to a specific profile of investor or business operator.
+This license is particularly well-matched to a specific profile of investor or business operator.
 Investment holding companies and family offices seeking structured exposure to the UAE retail sector will find the financial category classification directly relevant to their operating model.
 Entrepreneurs who are building multi-brand or franchise retail portfolios will benefit from having a single compliant entity through which to manage and direct those investments.

 Foreign investors requiring a UAE-registered entity to manage retail trade assets will find the 100 per cent foreign ownership structure highly attractive.
-Consultants and fund managers who specialise in retail trade enterprise oversight, whether for private clients or institutional mandates, will also find this licence provides the appropriate regulatory framework for their activities.
+Consultants and fund managers who specialise in retail trade enterprise oversight, whether for private clients or institutional mandates, will also find this license provides the appropriate regulatory framework for their activities.

 Setting Up at Dubai South Business Hub Free Zone: Costs and Steps